- Brother Supports Young Entrepreneurs Who Address Social Issues and Community Revitalization as a Business

 Brother participates in the launch of Tokai Young Entrepreneur Seminar and provides continued support to entrepreneurs

 Brother Industries, Ltd. (BIL) participated in the launch of the "Tokai Young Entrepreneur Seminar" to assist young social entrepreneurs who address social issues and community revitalization through their businesses in the Tokai area, where BIL's headquarters are located, and started cosponsoring the activity in 2008.

 In the Seminar, Brother works to place businesses on a trajectory for growth, such as by supporting entrepreneurs to formulate business strategies and develop services.
-As of 2021, it had supported a total of 51 entrepreneurs engaged in nursing care and welfare work, multicultural coexistence, the creation of learning spaces for children, childcare support, town development, and so forth as of 2019.
+As of 2021, it had supported a total of 59 entrepreneurs engaged in nursing care and welfare work, multicultural coexistence, the creation of learning spaces for children, childcare support, town development, and so forth.

 Brother establishes a system in which employees can address social issues as pro bono workers

 Since 2012, Brother has been recruiting pro bono workers who support students at the Tokai Young Entrepreneur Seminar from among BIL's employees and assisting entrepreneurs by using their skills and experience gained from work, and also has been providing opportunities to learn about solutions to social issues through business and launching a new business.

 The employees who involved in the seminar as pro bono workers are allowed to spend a total of 50 working hours in six months on the activity.
 While using time outside of working hours as well, they taught these entrepreneurs how to formulate strategies to enhance the value of the services they provide, narrow down their targets, perform market studies, and develop sales plans by utilizing their skills and experience.